 Anglers visiting DownEast Acadia will find outstanding opportunities for freshwater and saltwater fishing.
 Our lakes and ponds hold a number of freshwater game species.
 Ocean species include mackerel, bluefish, and striped bass.

 We have excellent opportunities to fish for premier, even trophy-worthy, smallmouth bass.
 Many of our smallmouth bass lakes and ponds have sports camps and guide services available.
 For some fast fishing on 9- to 12-inchers.

 A State of Maine fishing license is required for freshwater fishing.
 No license is needed for ocean fishing.
 The freshwater fishing season is generally April through September.
-For complete information on Maine fishing rules and regulations, anglers should pick up a copy of Maine’s Open Water Fishing Regulations.
-Many of Maine’s fisheries can only be accessed by using private lands.
-Please treat all lands you use with respect.
+For complete information on Maine fishing rules and regulations (all seasons, all kinds of water) visit the Maine IF&W web page on the subject.
+Serious anglers should also pick up a copy of Maine’s Open Water Fishing Regulations 2021 Edition.